Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-RGB objects

 \section{Models of post-RGB objects}

-The detailed modeling of the post-RGBs objects listed in Table\,\ref{prgbsrcs} is discussed below.
+The detailed modeling of the post-RGBs objects listed in Table\,\ref{srcs} is discussed below.
 Our procedure for determining the best-fit model is explained in detail for J043919.30-685733.4, together with a discussion of additional models demonstrating the effect of varying different input parameters.
-For the remaining sources, the figures corresponding to additional model SEDs which check for the robustness of the fits by varying the different input parameters (Table\,\ref{mod-tbl}) are given in the Appendix.
-For ease of reference, the figures in the appendix are numbered in accordance with the post-RGB object number in Table\,\ref{prgbsrcs}.
-The derived model parameters are given in Table\,\ref{mod-tbl}, and important physical parameters of the adopted best-fit models (flagged with $\dagger$ symbol) are summarized in Table\,\ref{model_param_prgb}.
+The physical parameters and derived model parameters corresponding to each of the post-RGB models are given in Table\,\ref{mod-tbl}.
+We check for the robustness of the fits by varying the different input model parameters.
+All model fits are shown in their respective Figure Sets.
+The adopted best-fit models are flagged with $\dagger$ symbol.
+Corresponding to each figure set, a sample figure displaying the best-fit model is shown.
+Important physical parameters of the adopted best-fits are summarized in Table\,\ref{model_param}.